eslint/eslint/docs/user-guide/configuring.md

 Globs are matched using [node-ignore](https://github.com/kaelzhang/node-ignore), so a number of features are available:

 * Lines beginning with `#` are treated as comments and do not affect ignore patterns.
-* Paths are relative to `.eslintignore` location or the current working directory.
+* Paths are relative to the current working directory.
 This is also true of paths passed in via the `--ignore-pattern` [command](./command-line-interface.md#--ignore-pattern).
 * Lines preceded by `!` are negated patterns that re-include a pattern that was ignored by an earlier pattern.
 * Ignore patterns behave according to the `.gitignore` [specification](https://git-scm.com/docs/gitignore).